Southern African Large Telescope

 The PI has two options for data distributions: Normal and Fast.
 All data will be made available at ftp://saltdata.salt.ac.za/ and is accessible by the contact-PI logging onto that site with their Web Manager username and password.

 For “Normal” data distribution, the PI will receive an email when the data has passed through the pipeline in Cape Town.
 This will typically be within 24 hours of the observations, but may be up to one week later.
 The PI will receive the raw data, processed data, and documentation including the night log.
 Information about the current status of the process data can be found at:

 https://wiki.salt.ac.za/index.php/SALT Data Quality

 The data will only be guaranteed to be on the ftp site for two weeks.
-All data should have been downloaded by that time, but if necessary, the PC can have their data posted to their ftp site via their proposal page on the webmanager.
+All data should have been downloaded by that time, but if necessary, the user should contact email@example.com for further access to their data.

 For “Fast” data distribution, the raw data will be made immediately available along with any quicklook product.
 Once the first observation has been taken for the proposal during a night, the contact-PI will be notified that observations are being made for their proposal.
 Due to limits on bandwidth and data processing, we ask that only proposals that would truly benefit from this high response time select this option.